hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 slowly.
 In this case, the sphere smoothly shears through the water without collisions, so neither $m$ nor $\rho$ are relevant.
 Drag is dominated by the viscosity $\mu$ and the geometry of the sphere.
+This force would be present, even if both where arbitrarily light!

 <figure>
     <div style="text-align:center"><img src